NameCategory

 • .ca: This country code top-level domain (ccTLD) can only be obtained by those who meet a Canadian presence requirement.
 It’s backed by research demonstrating that Canadians prefer to shop at and visit .ca sites.

-• .org: This extension is typically affiliated with non-commercial entities, including not-for-profits, community causes, NGOs and more.
+• .org: This extension is typically affiliated with non-commercial entities, including not-for-profits, community causes, NGOs, and more.

 • .net: The .net extension was initially intended for use by internet service providers.
 Nowadays, though, it’s often a popular alternative to the .com domain for more tech-aligned, web-affiliated businesses.